lyr1cs4n/lyr1cs4n/README.md

-# Hello there! 👋
+"Hey there! 👋

-## About Me
+### About Me
-I'm @lyr1cs4n, a passionate developer with interests in various fields including Algorithms, Mobile Applications, Data Science, and Game Development.
-I love exploring new technologies and solving challenging problems.
+I'm @lyr1cs4n, a student passionate about coding, especially in frontend, backend, and fullstack development.
+I'm always eager to explore new tech and take on challenges.

-## Interests
+### Interests
-- Algorithms
-- Mobile Applications
+- Frontend
-- Data Science
+- Backend
-- Game Development
+- Fullstack Dev

-Feel free to reach out to me if you share similar interests or want to collaborate on any exciting projects!
+If you're into similar stuff or want to team up on cool projects, hit me up!"